OpenGATE/Gate/docs/vgate.rst

 How to get vGATE now?
 ~~~~~~~~~~~~~~~~~~~~~

 Go to the `OpenGate collaboration website <http://opengatecollaboration.org/>`_.
 You will then be able to download the virtual machine under the "Download/vGATE" menu.
-The direct (google drive) link is `here <https://drive.google.com/file/d/1RQ6TxODe0VYUqdc8qqIMP_fGKl_KMyed/view?usp=sharing>`_.
+The download link can also be found `here <http://dl.opengatecollaboration.org/vgate>`_.

-Be aware that the file you will download a pretty big (about 10 Gbytes), so if several users are downloading the file at the same time, your download speed will be limited and you will have to be patient.
+Be aware that the file you will download a pretty big (about 15 GB), so if several users are downloading the file at the same time, your download speed will be limited and you will have to be patient.

+Using a download manager with resume capability (like wget).

 How to use vGATE now?
 ~~~~~~~~~~~~~~~~~~~~~